Questions and answers about the UKCA mark from easyCE

 According to which standards must the UKCA marking be carried out?

-The British Standards Institution (BSI) firmly adheres to its commitment to EN and international standards systems, and harmonized standards remain the best practice for both CE and UKCA marking.
-In the UK, they are referred to as "Designated Standards", and the lists of harmonised and designated standards will initially be the same.
-It is unlikely that the BSI will withdraw the EN standards, but the list of standards designated by the UK will likely vary slightly over time as UK authorities such as the HSE have their influence on standards they do not like, be asserted.
-Since the UK’s membership of the EU comes to an end on 31 January 2020 ("Brexit"), the UK is in a transitional phase in which it remains part of the EU internal market, which is expected to end on 31 December 2020 at 11 pm. ).
-The UKCA (United Kingdom Conformity Assessed or UKCA) mark will be gradually introduced from 1 January 2021 to replace the CE mark in the United Kingdom, with the CE mark temporarily remaining in force to facilitate the changeover.
+The British Standards Institution (BSI) remains firmly committed to the EN and international standards systems and 'harmonised standards' remain best practice for both CE and UKCA marking.
+UK regulations refer to them as 'named standards' and the lists of harmonised and named standards will initially be the same.
+It is unlikely that the BSI will withdraw the EN standards, but the list of UK notified standards is likely to vary slightly over time as UK authorities such as the HSE exert their influence over standards they do not like.

 What other measures are required for the UKCA marking?